Quick Start

 Bioinformatics Feb 15;36(4):1265-1266. doi: 10.1093/bioinformatics/btz706.

-We define a cluster as a group of homologous proteins that are found grouped together in at least two different
+We define a gene cluster as a group of homologous proteins that are found sharing a similar gene neighbourhood in at least two different

 genomes and which are more conserved than what is expected for the pair of genomes.